-As the small off-road engine (SORE) and equipment owner, you are responsible for the performance of the required maintenance listed in your Owner's Manual.
-CPE recommends that you retain all your receipts covering maintenance on your small off-road engine (SORE) and equipment, but CPE cannot deny warranty coverage solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.
+As the small off-road engine (SORE) owner, you are responsible for the performance of the required maintenance listed in your Owner's Manual.
+CPE recommends that you retain all your receipts covering maintenance on your small off-road engine, but CPE cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.

-As the small off-road engine (SORE) and equipment owner, you should be aware that CPE may deny you warranty coverage if your small off-road engine (SORE) and equipment or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.
+As the small off-road engine (SORE) owner, you should however be aware that CPE may deny you warranty coverage if your small, off-road engine (SORE) or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.

-You are responsible for presenting your small off-road engine (SORE) and equipment to an Authorized CPE service outlet or alternate service outlet as described in (3)(f.) below, CPE dealer or CPE, Santa Fe Springs, Ca. as soon as a problem exists.
-The warranty repairs shall be completed in a reasonable amount of time, not to exceed 30 days.
+You are responsible for presenting your small off-road engine (SORE) to an Authorized CPE service outlet or alternate service outlet as described in (3)(f.) below, CPE dealer or CPE, Santa Fe Springs, Ca. as soon as a problem exists.
+The warranty repairs should be completed in a reasonable amount of time, not to exceed 30 days.

-If you have any questions regarding your warranty coverage, you should contact:
+If you have any questions regarding your warranty rights and responsibilities, you should contact: